-Volunteers are the heart and soul of our organization and provide countless hours of help and support to give families a hand up to homeownership.
+Volunteers with our Morris non-profit are the heart and soul of our organization and provide countless hours of help and support to give families a hand up to homeownership.
 Our program is made possible by the costs saved by volunteers who share their time and talent in all areas of our organization.

 Popular Volunteer Opportunities in Morris County